barmalry84/check_code/README.md

 **Scaling and monitoring:**

 The installation includes in-built basic CloudWatch monitoring for EC2/ALB/ASG/TG.
-Also scaling IN/OUT is included.
-For that reason terraform module includes creation of "Scaling Policies" based on some alarm event created by "cwalarms" module.
+Scaling IN/OUT is also included.
+For that purpose terraform module includes creation of "Scaling Policies" based on some alarm event, created by "cwalarms" module.
 For test application I suggest to use 'CPUUtilization' metric for that alarm.
-If threshold for 'CPUUtilization' is more than certain value then ScalingOUT action scales out application and vise versa.
+If threshold for 'CPUUtilization' is more than a certain value then ScalingOUT action scales out application and vice versa.

 **Configuration files:**

-Basically configuration files keep terraform variable in json format.
-Before running resources creation you need to fill out files with correct values.
+Configuration files store terraform variable in json format.
+Before running creation of resources, you need to fill files with correct values.
 Files are located under the configuration folder.

 Example of VPC configuration: